kasper-piskorski/docs/pages/documentation/10-examples/inference.md

 The initial statements can be seen as a set of rules with a particular structure: IF something is verified, THEN something else must be true.

 This is how the Grakn reasoner works.
 It checks all whether the rules in the first block can be verified and, if they can, infers the statement in the second block.
 The rules are written in Graql, and we call the first set of statements (the IF part or, if you prefer, the antecedent) simply the left hand side (LHS).
 The second part, not surprisingly, is the right hand side (RHS).
 Using Graql, both sides of the rule are enclosed in curly braces and preceded by, respectively, the keywords `lhs` and `rhs`.

+{% include note.html content="The full documentation for writing rules for the Grakn reasoner is available from [here](https://grakn.ai/pages/documentation/graql/graql-rules.html)." %}

 ### Example 1: A `parentship` relation